arundurvasula/frydomics/README.md

 # frydomics
 A journal club for -omicsy things @ UCLA.
 Send me a paper if you'd like to suggest one, otherwise I will choose.

 We meet at [the Hammer Museum cafe](https://hammer.ucla.edu/ammo/) Fridays at 5:30 for beer and science (entrance is free).
-Feel free to stop by.
+If you're reading this, feel free to stop by.

 We are modeled after Jeff Ross-Ibarra's [REHAB](http://www.rilab.org/rehab.html), please check there for information on the format.
 In short, no one presents the paper and we jump in as soon as the beers arrive.